deajan/osync/README.md

 On *BSD, be sure to have bash installed.
 On MSYS, On top of your basic install, you need msys-rsync and msys-coreutils-ext packages.

+## Upgrade from v1.0x

+Since osync v1.1 the config file format has changed in semantics and adds new config options.
+Also, master is now called initiator and slave is now called target.

+You can upgrade all v1.0x config files by running the upgrade script

+	$ ./upgrade-v1.0x-v1.1x.sh /etc/osync/your-config-file.conf

+The script will backup your config file, update it's content and try to connect to master and remote replicas to update the state dir.

 ## Usage